I’ve posted about this website in the past, but the way you can save paper is worth mentioning again.

 One you choose a program, you are presented with watch now and watch list choices.

 You can select the option you want to view a streaming choice.
 If you have Amazon Prime or Netflix, you can often watch your choices free.
+If the title you want isn’t available for free streaming, add it to your watch list and you’ll be notified when it is available. |

 The point of this post: I have a few invites left available.
 Post a comment or send me a message and I’ll hand them out as long as I’ve got them.
 To be fair, I’ll be accepting requests through tomorrow and choosing randomly from the requests.